Help Wanted (SpongeBob SquarePants): Development

 "Help Wanted" was written by series creator Stephen Hillenburg, Derek Drymon, and Tim Hill, and the animation was directed by the show's supervising director, Alan Smart.
 Hillenburg also functioned as storyboard director, and Drymon worked as storyboard artist.
 Hillenburg initially conceived the show in February 1994 during a campfire at a surfing trip in southern Baja California in a sketchbook and began to work on it shortly after the cancellation of Rocko's Modern Life in 1996.

 Hillenburg's original idea for the pitch was that the writers would write a storyboard for a possible episode and pitch it to Nickelodeon.
 One of the original ideas was to write an episode with SpongeBob and Squidward on a road trip, inspired by the 1989 film Powwow Highway.
-Eventually, the idea developed while they were working on it but Hillenburg gave up on the storyboard idea for the initial pitch.
-The crew resurrected the road trip idea during the first season and used a lot of the ideas for an episode called "Pizza Delivery".
+The idea was later scrapped for the initial pitch, but the crew resurrected the road trip idea for a later episode in the season titled "Pizza Delivery" and used a lot of the ideas from it.

-Originally the character was to be named SpongeBoy and the show was to be called SpongeBoy Ahoy!.
-However, the Nickelodeon legal department discovered that the name SpongeBoy was already in use for a pencil product.
+The storyboard for the pilot episode was finalized along with its episode name as "Help Wanted" on June 3, 1997.
+Originally, the character was to be named SpongeBoy and the show was to be called SpongeBoy Ahoy!, but had to be changed following the discovery of Nickelodeon's legal department that the name SpongeBoy was already in use for a pencil product.
 This was discovered after voice acting for the original seven-minute pilot was recorded.
 In November 1997, upon finding this out, Hillenburg decided that the character's given name still had to contain "Sponge" so viewers would not mistake the character for a "Cheese Man."
-Hillenburg decided to use the name "SpongeBob."
-He chose "SquarePants" as a family name as it referred to the character's square shape, and it had a "nice ring to it".
+Hillenburg decided to use the name "SpongeBob SquarePants", with the character's family name referring to his square shape.
+Hillenburg felt that it had a "nice ring to it".